zoedsoupe/nexus/README.md

 end
 ```

+More different ways to use this library can be found on the [examples](./examples) folder

 ## Why "Nexus"

 Nexus is a connection from two different worlds!
 This library connects the world of CLIs with the magic world of `Elixir`!